Corporate owned bonds – corporation tax

 No. Following Finance Act 2008, the loan relationship rules apply and not chargeable event gain rules (5%s do not apply to companies).
 As mentioned above, the loan relationship rules have a much wider remit that just investment bonds.

 In the same manner as a UK bond, under fair value rules, any increase in value will be subject to corporation tax with any decrease potentially relievable for corporation tax purposes.
 When the company makes a full or part disposal and a profit arises, there will be no grossing up of that profit required and accordingly no tax treated as paid for offset against the company’s corporation tax liability.
-This is logical, as that mechanism is in place simply to give the company a measure of relief similar to the basic rate tax treated as paid on chargeable event gains on UK policies owned by non-corporates (ie individuals and trustees).
+This is logical, as that mechanism is in place simply to give the company a measure of relief similar to the basic rate tax treated as paid on chargeable event gains on UK policies owned by non-corporates (i.e. individuals and trustees).
+The potential ‘double taxation’ problem that could arise with a UK bond, as mentioned above, will not apply.

 - Non-trading debit (NTD) £5,000 (no tax payable)